glowkeeper/P3D/docs/labs/week2Session1.md

 _Figure 3: Lamp with Bloom_

-You could also create another _Point Light_ for the lap, that you could use to add more effect to the old USSR lamp.
+You could also create another _Point Light_ for the lap, which you could use to add more effect to the old USSR lamp.
 If you do so, you should move it until it looks as though the old USSR lamp is emitting more light and play around with the settings until you find a colour and intensity that you like.

-Finally, add a [_Reflection Probe_](https://docs.unity3d.com/Manual/class-ReflectionProbe.html) and transform it so it matches the size and shape of your room; it will subtly affect the reflective materials so they look more natural.
+Finally, add a [_Reflection Probe_](https://docs.unity3d.com/Manual/class-ReflectionProbe.html) and transform it so it matches the size and shape of your room; play with the settings until it subtly affects the reflective materials of the room, so they look more natural.

 If you have followed the directions above, your lamp should look similar to that shown in Figure 4.
 However, experiment (and post your results in the showcase channel on the [P3D server on Discord](https://discord.gg/tFKeyyyp))!